Arthur-Milchior/anki-correct-card-generation/README.md

 ## Version 2.0
 None
 ## TODO
-Do not consider cards with only special fields as successful cards.
+* Do not consider cards with only special fields as successful cards.
+* Also correct cloze deletion generation

 ## Links, licence and credits